Student Services, Activities and Organizations

 University Service Center

 The University Service Center plays a key role in University communication, acting as the central source of University information as well as answering the campus’ main phone line.
 The area offers one-stop convenience for many essential services.
-Credit card and Blugold Account purchases are welcome.

 • Postal Services — The Service Center offers U.S. Postal Service domestic and limited international mail services.
 A United Parcel Service (UPS) drop box is also available outside Davies Center.

-University Student Governance and Organizations
+UWEC Student Organizations

-• Involvement in campus organizations is an important part of the university's total education program.
+Involvement in campus organizations is an important part of the university's total education program.
 These groups offer social and service opportunities for their members, the university, and the community at large.
 Membership can broaden acquaintances, develop leadership ability, build decision-making and problem-solving skills, and complement classroom instruction.
-Visit online for the current list of Student Organizations in the following categories:
+Visit online for the current list of UWEC’s Student Organizations in the following categories:

 Academic & Professional